artie-labs/transfer/README.md

   - Google Pub/Sub

 - [Destinations](https://docs.artie.com/real-time-destinations/overview):
-    - Snowflake
     - BigQuery
+    - Microsoft SQL Server
     - Redshift
-    - Microsoft SQL Server
     - S3
+    - Snowflake

 - [Sources](https://docs.artie.com/real-time-sources/overview):
+    - DocumentDB
+    - DynamoDB
+    - Microsoft SQL Server
     - MongoDB
-    - DocumentDB
+    - MySQL
     - PostgreSQL
-    - MySQL
-    - DynamoDB

 _If the database you are using is not on the list, feel free to file for a [feature request](https://github.com/artie-labs/transfer/issues/new)._